nexe/nexe/README.md

     - Directory nexe will operate on as though it is the cwd
     - default: process.cwd()
  - #### `build: boolean`
-    - Build node from source
+    - Build node from source, passing this flag tells nexe to download and build from source.
+Subsequently using this flag will cause nexe to use the previously built binary.
+To rebuild, first add [`--clean`](#clean-boolean)
  - #### `python: string`
     - On Linux this is the path pointing to your python2 executable
     - On Windows this is the directory where `python` can be accessed